phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 - the `$<` and `$@` in the assembly target are [automatic variables]
 - the Makefile has rudimentary multi-architecture support, e.g. `make arch=mips iso` tries to create an ISO for MIPS (it will fail of course as we don't support MIPS yet).

 Now we can invoke `make` and all updated assembly files are compiled and linked.
 The `make iso` command also creates the ISO image and `make run` will additionally start QEMU.
-Isn't that beautiful? ;)
+Nice :)

-In the [next post] we will enable some CPU features and switch to [Long Mode].
+In the [next post] we will create a page table and do some CPU configuration to switch to [Long Mode].

 [Long Mode]: https://en.wikipedia.org/wiki/Long_mode
 [Makefile tutorial]: http://mrbook.org/blog/tutorials/make/